micheleangioni/node-lessons/lessons/lesson8-Authentication/readme.md

     res.set('Authorization', `Bearer ${token}`);

-    // Send back the json response
+    // Send back the User data as json response
   });
 ```
-this will be read and stored by the client and sent back to each subsequent request to the server
+this will be read and stored by the client and sent back to each subsequent request to the server.
+The response will send back the data of the logged in User

 2. A middleware which acts on each protected route (i.e. each route which needs an authenticated user to be accessed) and check whether the request has a valid token